Melika muggulu with dots step by step

 melika muggulu with 7 dots

-First connect the line above the top row with 7 dots and the line below the bottom row with 7 dots at either ends.
+First connect the line above the top row with 7 dots and the line below the bottom row with 7 dots at either end.
 Then continue this process as shown in the image below.

 The top and bottom lines above and below the respective row of dots is connected with curve lines such that they travel among the dots as shown and on either side.